 This is a true power KPI and helps you identify if your project is getting out of control.

-Measuring the average hourly rate requires getting that information for every time registration in the project, which you can do with TimeLog PSA.
+Measuring the average cost price requires getting that information for every time registration in the project, which you can do with TimeLog PSA.

 When you start measuring this KPI, you’re able to: